-We are a collective of talented writers, editors, publicists, videographers, designers, illustrators, and more.
+We are a posse of talented writers, editors, publicists, videographers, designers, and illustrators.

-Here are some of the people we can bring in to make your projects successful.
+Here are some of the people who can help make your communications projects successful.

 Dylan Tweney, Writer and Editor

 Dylan Tweney is the founder and president of Tweney Media, and he oversees and edits all of the content projects we produce.